 - If a multimedia submission, create a single document within which are either links to any accompanying files or the files themselves embedded in the document.*

-To ensure unbiased evaluation of your work, no identifying personal information should be included on the paper or multimedia project itself: Please include a single page at the beginning of the document with contact information, including name, address, phone number, e-mail, school and program, year in school or date of graduation, and title of the submission.
-For more information about this award, see the prize’s page.
+To ensure unbiased evaluation, no identifying personal information should be included on the paper or multimedia project itself: Applicants must include a single page at the beginning of the document with contact information, including name, address, phone number, e-mail, school and program, year in school or date of graduation, and title of the submission.

 *AFS requires all elements of the submission be incorporated in a single document.